If your child is missing

 When you are contacted by a police officer, you should also ask them for:

 - Their name, collar number, telephone extension and email address.

-- Contact details for the child sexual exploitation specialist team within the force (if they have one).
+- Contact details for the child exploitation specialist team within the force (if they have one).